Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.42 Keeper App Project - Part 3/README.md

 To identify notes uniquely, we use the index parameter from the `map()` function as both the `key` and `id` prop for each `Note` component.
 This `id` is then passed back when the delete function is triggered.

 Inside the `Note` component, when the DELETE button is clicked, `props.onDelete(props.id)` is called to notify the App component which note to remove.

+### Clearing Inputs After Adding a Note

+After submitting a note, we clear the input fields by resetting the `note` state in `CreateArea` to an object with empty `title` and `content`.
+Since the input values are controlled by this state, they clear accordingly.

+This completes the full challenge, implementing add and delete note functionalities using React state, props, and event handling.
+If you encountered difficulties, reviewing previous lessons on these topics is recommended.

+In the next lesson, we will explore adding dependencies in React to utilize reusable components in our apps.